GorillaBus/urban-audio-classifier/README.md

 # Urban sounds classification with Covnolutional Neural Networks

-### *** Under development ***

-The objective of this project is to implement CNN models to correctly classify the sounds of the UrbanSound9K dataset.
-The work has been divided in:
+The objective of this project is to implement CNN models to recognize sound events from the **UrbanSound9K** dataset.
+The work has been divided into the following notebooks:

-* Data analysis
+1. Data analysis
-* Pre-processing
-* CNN Model definition
-* Model training and validation
-* Model optimization
+2. Pre-processing and feature evaluation
+3. CNN model with MFCC
+4. CNN model with Log-MEL Spectrograms
+5. Data augmentation
-* Data augmentation
+6. Data augmentation pre-processing
-* Conclusions

-## 1. Requirements
+7. CNN model with augmented data (Log-MEL Spectrograms)

-### Getting the dataset
+## Getting the dataset

 Download a copy of the UrbanSounds8K dataset from the [UrbanSound8K home page](https://urbansounddataset.weebly.com/urbansound8k.html).

 Make sure to uncompress the dataset root directory into the project root, you should end up with a directory like "UrbanSounds8K" (or a symbolic link to it) in the project root.

-### 2. Install required libraries
+## Install required libraries

-Make sure that Tensorflow, Keras, LibROSA, IPython, NumPy, Pandas, Matplotlib and SciKit Learn are already installed in your system / virtual environment.
+Make sure that Tensorflow, Keras, LibROSA, IPython, NumPy, Pandas, Matplotlib and SciKit Learn are already installed in your environment.

 Note that we are using Tensorflow as Keras back-end, you must set this in your ~/.keras/keras.json file, this is an example: